P2PJapanese/P2PJapanese.github.io/index.md

 Under the Terms, User agrees to pay via Bitcoin Cash (BCH), PayPal, or direct bank transfer the charges as set forth on the Site.

 3. User Responsibility

 User may not use the Site or the Service for any inappropriate use.

-4. Cancellation of a Lesson by the Member
+4. Cancellation of a Reserved Lesson by User

 All cancellations require at least 24 hours notice.
 If User cancels with less than 24 hours notice, User is responsible for the lesson fee.

+5. Cancellation of Reserved Lessons by Teacher

-5. If Teacher cancels a reserved lesson, the lesson fee will be returned to User.
+If Teacher cancels a reserved lesson, the lesson fee will be returned to User.

 6. Copyright and Intellectual Property Rights